-Although there is a large body of literature on the effects of cost sharing and adherence to prescribed drug regimens, CHBRP found limited evidence on the effect of cost sharing on insulin use for diabetes treatment.
+CHBRP found a preponderance of evidence on the effect of cost sharing on insulin use for diabetes treatment.

 The following terms are used to characterize the body of evidence regarding an outcome:

 Clear and convincing evidence indicates that there are multiple studies of a treatment and that the large majority of studies are of high quality and consistently find that the treatment is either effective or not effective.